Hugh Boyd Casey: Military career

-In World War II he was active in the Leyte and Luzon campaigns in the Philippines, for which he received two Silver Star medals.
+In World War II Hugh Casey was active in the Leyte and Luzon campaigns in the Philippines, for which he received two Silver Star medals.

-In August 1945 he was a member of the 808th Engineering Aviation Battalion serving in Manila.
-After the war, Casey was involved in engineering projects for the U.S. Army in Japan while stationed at Haneda airdrome near Tokyo.
-He was the project engineer of Washington Heights and Grant Heights housing developments for occupying forces in Tokyo.
-In 1948 he was commissioned to the Regular Army and stationed at Fort Devens.
+In August 1945 Casey was a technician fourth grade assigned to the 808th Engineer Aviation Battalion serving in the Philippines.
+At the end of WWII, Casey was sent to Japan as part of the US occupation forces involved in engineering projects for the U.S. Army in Japan.
+While stationed at Haneda airdrome near Tokyo he was part of the project engineer of Washington Heights and Grant Heights housing developments for occupying forces.
+After completing Officer Candidate School in 1948 he was commissioned an infantry second lieutenant in the Regular Army and stationed at Fort Devens in Massachusetts.
 In 1950, he led a group of expert mine sweepers sent to South Amboy, New Jersey to help cleanup live mines which were in the disaster area after the explosion of an ammunition barge in that city.

 Korean War

-In Korea, he was a member of the Company G, 7th Infantry Regiment, 3rd Infantry Division.
-He was awarded a Silver Star for his actions during the withdrawal from the Hungman Beachhead in 1951 and received a battlefield promotion to captain.
+In Korea, he was a platoon leader and company commander in Company G, 2nd Battalion, 7th Infantry Regiment, 3rd Infantry Division.
+He was awarded a Distinguished Service Cross for his actions during the Defence of the Hungman Beachhead in December 1950 and received a battlefield promotion to captain.
 As a captain, he was made commander of Company G. Shortly after he served as a senior aide to Major General Williston B. Palmer in command of the 10th Corps.
 He was killed in the crash of a light Army aircraft near Tong Du Chon (Romanization of Korean 동두천 has changed spelling to Dongducheon), South Korea on January 11, 1952.
-For his leadership and valor, Casey was awarded the Distinguished Service Cross, the Combat Infantryman Badge, the Korean Service Medal and the United Nations Service Medal.